 There seems to be a couple small issues with the SIM card still, but one issue is likely caused by the SIM card being buggy (the device says "no service" at all times, regardless of actual connection status; my old SIM card didn't have this issue) and the other is likely due to some blob being needed (the "additional settings" option in the menu of the "phone" application doesn't work).
 There is no longer any difference in functionality between times when the SIM card is locked and when it is unlocked.

 Thank you for all your time and effort in maintaining Replicant!

-#9 Updated by Richard "Cylus" Palmer about 4 years ago
+#9 Updated by Richard "Cylus" Palmer over 4 years ago

 Phone menu bug: <https://redmine.replicant.us/issues/1125>

 I'm not even sure it's specific to my device, as my device only does it with one SIM card.
 Other SIM cards work just fine.
 Not only that, but the company behind the odd SIM card has a multitude of other issues in their other interfaces as well (the Web interface and the voicemail system are both very wonky).
 It's highly probably that the SIM card is just defective.